 - Tickets are available as E-Tickets and can be downloaded to your phone or computer and either printed or simply displayed on your phone to the conductor on the train.

-We have created a short Youtube video to demonstrate booking your bike on a French train.
+I have also created a short Youtube video to demonstrate booking your bike on a French train.
 You can access it here.

 Helpful tips when booking your bikes on French trains

-Here are a few tips we have learned along the way about booking tickets with a bike on the French rail network using the SNCF-Connect website.
+Here are a few tips I have learned along the way about booking tickets with a bike on the French rail network using the SNCF-Connect website.

 No first-class travel with a bike